Merovitz Potechin LLP

-Occasionally a purchaser and seller will enter into an agreement of purchase and sale directly with one another.
+Occasionally a homebuyer and seller will enter into an agreement of purchase and sale directly with one another via a private sale.
 They may exclude all agents in an effort to avoid paying a commission.
 However, there are risks associated with this type of agreement.
 Your real estate agent or real estate lawyer are important resources for properly drafting agreements and ensuring you are well protected.
 Below I will describe some of the issues that may arise, and which I have seen many times before in my practice.

 Some people are not familiar with the difference between a fixture and a chattel.
 Occasionally I will be presented with an agreement that has nothing contained in the chattels section.
 However, upon investigation, I determine that some things were assumed to have been fixtures, and so were not listed, although it was the intention of the parties that those chattels be included.
 Common chattels mistakenly thought to be fixtures are kitchen appliances and portable hot tubs.

 If a buyer agrees to purchase a property without inspection, financing and insurance (3 of the standards that should be included on almost every purchase), and there is a problem that is later discovered, the buyer may have agreed to buy that property – even with the issues.
 There are some exceptions, which is where a competent real estate lawyer comes in.
 Some issues affect the root of title and the ability for a seller to convey good title may be missing, which could result in the deal being terminated in one way or another.

 Another aspect of this is drafting the conditions.
 Specific language is used by agents and lawyers to ensure the conditions operate in a manner that makes sense.
 In a private sale, there is a risk that the correct language will not be used which can be dangerous for the party drafting the conditions.

 In the case of an ambiguity, there is a legal concept that states that the ambiguity will be resolved in favour of the party that did not draft the clause (usually the seller in this situation).